flashxio/FlashX-doc/pages/FlashX-Quick-Start-Guide.md

 $ sudo apt-get install -y libnuma-dev libaio-dev libhwloc-dev
 ```

-We rely on `devtools` to install the FlashR package in R. Users who do not
+We rely on `devtools` to install the FlashR package in R. Users can install
-have `devtools` can install FlashR as follows:
+`devtools` as follows:

 ```shell
 $ sudo apt-get install libcurl4-openssl-dev libssl-dev